Laura Tingle: Publicity in the Australian media

-In 2020, Tingle blamed the departure of ABC journalist Philippa McDonald from the ABC on "ideological bastardry" on the part of the Morrison Government in a tweet which concluded "hope you are feeling smug @ScottMorrisonMP".
-ABC managing director and editor-in-chief David Anderson called the tweet, which Tingle had deleted, a "mistake" during a subsequent Senate Estimates hearing.
-In 2021, Tingle campaigned strongly for the removal of the Morrison Government's Attorney General Christian Porter after he denied an allegation raised by the ABC that he had assaulted a woman when he was a young person.
-NSW police pronounced the matter closed on the basis of "insufficient admissible evidence to proceed".
-Tingle argued in an 3 March editorial for the 7:30 program that it did not matter if he been found guilty of a crime beyond reasonable doubt, but that "perception" was sufficient for his removal.
-She dismissed comparisons made by Porter to Labor leader Bill Shorten.
+In 2020, Tingle commented on the departure of ABC journalist Philippa McDonald from the ABC as "ideological bastardry" on the part of the Morrison government in a tweet which concluded "hope you are feeling smug @ScottMorrisonMP".
+ABC managing director David Anderson called the tweet, which Tingle had deleted, a "mistake" during a subsequent Senate Estimates hearing.

+During an editorial for the 7.30 program on 3 March 2021, Tingle spoke on the removal of the Morrison government's Attorney General Christian Porter after he denied an allegation raised by the ABC that he had assaulted a woman when he was a teenager.
+New South Wales police pronounced the matter closed on the basis of "insufficient admissible evidence to proceed".
+Tingle stated on the program that "the public are entitled to expect the highest standards of probity from the Attorney General the bar is not whether they have been found guilty of a crime beyond reasonable doubt, or even whether they have been charged with one, and also that in public office, the perception of integrity is important, not just the fact of it.
+This is now the issue the prime minister, who is standing by his attorney general, has to consider."